chocolatey/docs/input/en-us/features/package-audit.md

 -->

-> 📝 **NOTE**: To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.
+> :memo: **NOTE**: To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.

 ## Options and Switches